Weil Metatarsal Shortening Osteotomy

 After the surgery, the bone that has been cut needs to heal.
-Therefore, no weightbearing or protected weight bearing (through the heel only) in a walker boot is indicated for a period of usually six weeks, which allows the healing to occur.
+Therefore, protected weight bearing (through the heel only) in a post operative shoe or walker boot is indicated for a period of usually six weeks, which allows the healing to occur.
 Stitches are often removed 10 to 14 days after surgery.
 This procedure is often done in conjunction with other procedures (example bunion procedures or claw toe corrections), and often the recovery protocol needs to be consistent with the other procedures.
-It is often at least four to six months before full recovery is obtained.
+It is often at least 6-12 months before a full recovery is obtained.

 A Weil Osteotomy has the usual potential complications, including: